-&lt;sup>3 See Edwards and Savastano (1999) for a discussion of issues in assessing the relationship between regime choice and performance.
-Husain, Mody, and Rogoff (2005) present recent evidence regarding the durability and performance of alternative regimes.
+3 See Edwards and Savastano (1999) for a discussion of issues in assessing the relationship between regime choice and performance.
+Husain et al. (2005) present recent evidence regarding the durability and performance of alternative regimes.

-&lt;sup>4 "Fear of floating" is analyzed in Calvo and Reinhart (2002).
+4 "Fear of floating" is analyzed in Calvo and Reinhart (2002).